ibmArtifacts/APIC-JWT-Gen-with-Distributed-Caching-custom-policy/README.md

 #### JWT-Gen-with-Distributed-Caching User-Defined (custom) Policy: aud-claim and expclaim input
 ![image](https://github.com/user-attachments/assets/d54803ad-b260-4158-b657-43587df53b37)
 The aud-claim in the jwt-generate policy takes in the context variable, therefore the `local.parameter.aud-claim` can be set there as shown in the diagram above.

-NOTE: APIC BUG for the exp-claim.
-The schema for the exp-claim within the gateway uses a numerator, and would fail if any string values are used, therefore the policy will fail schema validation when uploaded if the exp-claim value uses `local.parameter.aud-claim` or `$(local.parameter.aud-claim)`.
+**NOTE: APIC BUG** for the `exp-claim`.
+The schema for the `exp-claim` within the gateway uses a integer, and would fail if any string values are used, therefore the policy will fail schema validation when uploaded if the exp-claim value uses `local.parameter.aud-claim` or `$(local.parameter.aud-claim)`.
 You will have to manually update this in the code if you wish to change the value, and then upload or re-upload the custom policy.
 Keep in mind, if the custom policy is already on an API that is published, you'll have to create a new version of the custom policy because it will not allow you to overwrite the custom policy already being used on the published API.

 #### JWT-Gen-with-Distributed-Caching User-Defined (custom) Policy: backendHeader input